-As a result of considering in various lattices in the linear dynamics, we are able to make the lattice that reached emittance is 9.08 nmrad as our target.
-Figure 8 shows the bird eye view of (11, 3) AMATELAS with multi-bend lattice for HiSOR-II, and the main parameters are shown in Table 1.
+As a result of considering in various lattices in the linear dynamics, we are able to make the lattice that reached emittance is 8.10 nmrad as our target.
+Figure 7 shows the bird eye view of the accelerator complex including the (11, 3)-AMATELAS with multi-bend lattice for HiSOR-II, and the main parameters are shown in Table 1.